codesharedot/dex-price/README.md

-# xtrabytes price
+# monetha price

-Gets the xtrabytes price with Python (from JSON).
+Gets the monetha price with Python (from JSON).

 https://pythonbasics.org